Keeping our Students Safe

 School staff may examine any data or files on an electronic device if they suspect that the data or file on the device in question has been, or could be, used to cause harm, to disrupt teaching, break the school rules or contain undesirable materials including those that promote pornography, violence or bullying.
 If a member of staff finds inappropriate material further action will be taken.

 Communication between parents and students during the school day should only occur through the School’s official communication channels and not via a student mobile phone.
 Parents are expected to contact the School Office whilst students wishing to contact home must speak to a member of staff.

 We recommend that pupils are not allowed access to social media websites such as Instagram and Facebook until they are of the required age.
 This is usually 13 years old but may vary depending on the user agreement of the website.
 If we have reason to believe pupils are using social media underage we may report them to the website and request that their account is closed.

 Mobile phones and computers are a part of everyday life for many children and young people.
 Used correctly, they are an exciting source of communication, fun and education but, used incorrectly or in the wrong hands, they can be threatening and dangerous.

 The risks include:

 - cyber-bullying, where hurtful texts or emails are sent to children;

 - children accidentally or deliberately accessing violent or sexually explicit websites, either on a computer or a mobile phone;

 - paedophiles talking to children by mobile phone or online and enticing them to engage in sexual conversations, photographs, video or actual meetings.

-It probably is not practical to simply ban your son from using mobiles and computers as he might well try to find a way of using them, perhaps at a friend’s house or in an internet café.
-He also needs to learn how to manage the risks.
-Younger children will be much easier to supervise and you will decide if and when he should begin to use these technologies.
+It probably is not practical to simply ban your child from using mobiles and computers as they might well try to find a way of using them, perhaps at a friend’s house or in an internet café.
+They also need to learn how to manage the risks.
+Younger children will be much easier to supervise and you will decide if and when they should begin to use these technologies.